dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 ### Transformation Function

-The purpose of the transformation function is to transform each response $$r_i$$ received by a replica $i$, where the $r_i$ s of different replicas may be different.
+The purpose of the transformation function is to transform each response $$r_i$$ received by a replica $i$, where the <span class="math math-inline">r_i</span>$r_i$ s of different replicas may be different.
 The transformation function transforms a response $r_i$ to a transformed response $r'_i$ with the intention that all $r'_i$ s of honest replicas be equal in order to be able to agree on it as part of IC consensus.
 Depending on the purpose of the request, there are different approaches to writing the transformation function:
 * Extract only the information item(s) of interest.
 This can, e.g., be a list of pairs each comprising a date and an asset price to be forwarded to the canister.
 This approach makes sense if the full HTTP response is not required in the canister, but only specific information items are.
 * Remove all variable parts of the request individually and retain all the remaining parts.
 The canister then extracts the relevant information.
 This may be useful when the canister still needs the structure of the HTTP request and the headers.